Advertisement

 The destruction of Black Bottoms

-Black people have lived in Philadelphia since the 1600s, some of them enslaved, some of them free, including washerwomen who did the same kind of work as Lee Fong.
+Black people have lived in Philadelphia since the 1600s, some of them enslaved, some of them free, including washerwomen who did the same kind of work as Fong.
 Starting in the early 1900s, the Great Migration brought more people of African heritage to Philadelphia to escape lynching and segregation in the South.
-Some of them bought or rented homes in what became known as the Black Bottom, a neighborhood that stretched from 33rd to 40th Streets, and from Lancaster to University Avenues.
+Some of them bought or rented homes in what became known as the Black Bottom, a neighborhood that stretched from 33rd to 40th Streets and from Lancaster to University Avenues.

 In the 1950s, the “higher eds and meds”—including the University of Pennsylvania, Presbyterian Hospital, and other institutions—formed the West Philadelphia Corporation (WPC) to clear out Black residents and build University City, writes West Philadelphia Collaborative History.

 This history is not unique to our city.
-In her Avery Review essay “The Emergence and Erasure of Black Urban Landscapes” Detroit landscape architect Ujijji Davis Williams outlines the deliberate destruction of thriving Black communities across the US.
+In her Avery Review essay “The Emergence and Erasure of Black Urban Landscapes,” Detroit landscape architect Ujijji Davis Williams outlines the deliberate destruction of thriving Black communities across the US.
 Black Bottoms nationwide gave Black people a financial and emotional foothold, but they were sliced and diced by highways and demolition through eminent domain.
 The Black Bottoms that raised America’s first Black doctors, lawyers, teachers, and small manufacturers were decimated.
 The bottoms in places like Chicago and Harlem had nurtured the arts, becoming the birthplaces of soul, blues, and ground-breaking literary works.

 As a native West Philadelphian who came of age in the 1960s and who attended Calvary Episcopal Church near 41st and Brown Streets, I recall the destruction of the Black Bottom.